 In GISquirrel, your data becomes true feature classes or datasets in the ArcGIS sense, either based on spatial tables or spatial views.
 Views are defined in and executed by the database, available to spatial and non-spatial clients alike.
 The ArcGIS Desktop client pulls data from a GISquirrel feature class on demand, just like from a native ArcGIS or SDE dataset, intelligently restricting data loads to map extent and honouring definition queries.
 No data at all will be pulled from the server until a layer is made visible.

 When you view your spatial database data in ArcMap with ST-Links, it is loaded as an "InMemoryWorkspace" in ArcObjects-speak.
 Every time an InMemoryWorkspace layer is added to a map, or a map with such a layer is re-opened, the underlying spatial table is read completely into an in-memory dataset.
 Populating that in-memory dataset from the database may take a considerable amount of time and easily run up against limitations of RAM.
-InMemoryWorkspaces also have some other limitations; domains, for example, aren't supported, despite ESRI's claims to the contrary.
+InMemoryWorkspaces also have some other limitations; domains, for example, aren't supported.

 In ST-Links SpatialKit, the connectivity with the database is defined in the MXD, whereas in GISquirrel database connections are managed separately.
 We feel this is a more robust architecture, as individual MXDs are prone to accidental change and degradation through time.